Calculating your Return on Investment (ROI) and measuring it against a new campaign is easier if you follow 3 key steps.

 Simply measuring all three factors will give you detailed insights into your ROI.
 For example, you could learn that while Google Adwords is performing the best for your CPL, but a significant volume actually do not, or very rarely convert.
 Likewise, you may discover that while trade ads cost the most, their conversion rates rank highest.

 By combining regular reviews of your marketing strategies and having an open, honest culture of discovering and sharing openly within your organisation on ways to improve can effectively maximise your ROI.

 Step 1: Identify What Your Customers Want

-Step 2: Analyse Your Marketing Performance
+Step 2: Analysing Your Marketing Performance

 Step 3: Pay Per Customer Acquisition

-It’s even better if you can show, for example, that this year’s $1 million budget directly acquired 1,000 high value customers with a net spend of $10 million, rather than last year’s $1 million budget which delivered thousands of clicks, Facebook followers and millions of page hits.
+It’s even better if you can show, for example, that this year’s $1 million budget acquired 1,000 high value customers with a net spend of $10 million, rather than last year’s $1 million budget which delivered thousands of clicks, Facebook followers and millions of page hits.

-and we’ll be in touch to discuss how you can get the right customers and only pay for results.
+Want to find out more about pay per customer acquisition?
+Let us know your requirements and we’ll be in touch to discuss how you can get the right customers and only pay for results.